-As further described in Note 6 to the condensed consolidated financial statements, on May 4, 1998, the Company acquired the mechanical applications business of Genius CAD Software GmbH ("Genius"), a German limited liability company, for \$69 million in cash, which includes fees and expenses.
+As further described in Note 6 to the condensed consolidated financial statements, on May 4, 1998, the Company acquired certain assets related to the mechanical applications business of Genius CAD Software GmbH ("Genius"), a German limited liability company, for \$68 million in cash.
 There can be no assurance that the anticipated benefits of the Genius asset purchase and any future mergers, acquisitions, or asset purchases will be realized.